jup-ag/space-station/docs/2-apis/5-price-api-v2.md

  `sellPrice`, `sellAt` & `lastSwappedPrice` might be `null` in cases

 1. `sellPrice` & `sellAt` is not cached and cannot be retrieved (in these cases `type` will be `buyPrice`, same as PriceV1).
-2. `lastSwappedPrice` might be null if the token has not been traded recently or cannot be retrieved
+2. `lastSwappedPrice` might be null if the token has not been traded recently or cannot be retrieved:
-    1. Tokens that have not been traded via USDC in the last 3 days (more info available [here](https://www.notion.so/Introducing-the-Price-V2-API-89dec1b1db0f4b2bb34abe7833ce887f?pvs=21)).
+    1. Tokens that have not been traded via USDC in the last 3 days.
     2. Note that this is only for swaps done via Jupiter, it will not show for swaps done e.g. directly on Raydium’s platform.

 ---